All Posts By

 Music Playlists for your Work Day at Home

 Music can calm us while we get through a stressful workday, focus us to help finish a project, propel us to work that extra hour or two when we are less motivated, and perhaps most important, it can filter out the "noise" of your new office where ever it may be.
 These are playlists along the theme of work focus and productivity from Spotify Music.
-Visit BP Home Base for other content to help you with the unique challenges of Working-From-Home during Covid-19.
+Morning Coffee House Chill Instrumental for Work and Study Focus - Peaceful Piano Lo-Fi Beats Brain Food (hypnotic electronic) Morning Classical - (uplifting) Classical Focus Have a Great Day - feel good timelessly fun songs…

 What Types of Music are Productivity Boosters?